Stratford-upon-Avon: Filming and television

-The town is also the setting of the 2018 BBC detective show Shakespeare & Hathaway: Private Investigators.
+The town is the setting of the 2018 BBC detective show Shakespeare & Hathaway: Private Investigators.

 Music

 Stratford ArtsHouse, previously the Civic Hall, is home to Orchestra of the Swan, a professional chamber orchestra staging up to 10 orchestral concerts with international soloists per year.
 Kempe Studio of The Rudolf Kempe Society, whose patron is Dame Judi Dench, is based in a house at 58 Waterside called The Muses and hosts musical events and masterclass lessons.
 No. 1 Shakespeare Street holds regular evenings of live music.

 Museums and Shakespeare's houses

 Tudor World is a museum which explores the time when Shakespeare lived.
 It is based in a Grade II* listed town centre Tudor building and is the only museum in the country dedicated to Tudor times.
 Every week there is a walk around the town with Shakespeare.
 The Mechanical Art and Design museum, but better known as MAD museum, is a museum in Henley Street of "brilliant-but-bonkers machines" made by Kinetic artists.
 Items on show include mechanised flipbooks and a musical typewriter.

 There are five houses relating to William Shakespeare's life which are owned and cared for by the Shakespeare Birthplace Trust.
-These include Hall's Croft (the one-time home of Shakespeare's daughter, Susanna, and her husband Dr. John Hall) and Nash's House, which stands alongside the site of New Place which was owned by Shakespeare himself, wherein he died.
+These include Hall's Croft, the one-time home of Shakespeare's daughter, Susanna, and her husband Dr. John Hall and Nash's House, which stands alongside the site of New Place which was owned by Shakespeare himself, wherein he died.
 In Shottery is Anne Hathaway's Cottage, the home of Shakespeare's wife's family prior to her marriage.
 Mary Arden's House (Palmer's Farm), the family home of his mother, is in Wilmcote.

 Elsewhere in the district are farms and buildings at Snitterfield, that belonged to the family of Shakespeare's father.
-In addition, King Edward VI School, located on the corner of Church Street and Chapel Lane, is a grammar school thought to have been attended by Shakespeare.
+King Edward VI School, located on the corner of Church Street and Chapel Lane, is a grammar school thought to have been attended by Shakespeare.
 In 2016, the school room where Shakespeare is believed to have studied opened to visitors.